-22 Furthermore, tree species diversity in AFSs can have a large impact on organic matter 23 turnover as diverse species mixtures can add different qualities of organic matter which correspondingly influence soil microbial communities and decomposition processes (Six et 24 25 al., 2002; Acker et al., 2002).
-Niche differentiation and resource partitioning may lead to a better use of space and nutrient uptake and thus increase ecosystem carbon inputs (Thakur., 26 27 et al., 2015).
+Furthermore, tree species diversity in AFSs can have a large impact on organic matter turnover as diverse species mixtures can add different qualities of organic matter which correspondingly influence soil microbial communities and decomposition processes (Six et al., 2002; Acker et al., 2002).
+Niche differentiation and resource partitioning may lead to a better use of space and nutrient uptake and thus increase ecosystem carbon inputs (Thakur et al., 2015).
 Although it is recognized that AFSs have many benefits, their C sequestration potential, especially belowground, remains largely unexplored (Montagnini and Nair, 2004).
-28 Concentration and SOC turnover rates in AFSs vary significantly with biophysical site 29 properties such as climate (Liu et al., 2011), vegetation, land-use types (Cadotte, 2013; Saha 30 31 et al., 2010), soil type and texture (Six et al., 2002; Chaplot et al., 2010), land management (Hevia et al., 2003) and their interactions (Powers and Schlesinger, 2002).
-It is generally 32 recognized that temperature and precipitation are the most important variables regulating SOC (Chaplot et al., 2010; Liu et al., 2011).
+Concentration and SOC turnover rates in AFSs vary significantly with biophysical site properties such as climate (Liu et al., 2011), vegetation, land-use types (Cadotte, 2013; Saha et al., 2010), soil type and texture (Six et al., 2002; Chaplot et al., 2010), land management (Hevia et al., 2003) and their interacal., 2009) as the trees they have comparatively higher litter inputs and are capable of inserting carbon deep in the soil with their root systems (Montagnini and Nair, 2004).

+tions (Powers and Schlesinger, 2002).
+It is generally recognized that temperature and precipitation are the most important variables regulating SOC (Chaplot et al., 2010; Liu et al., 2011).
 Since both affect the type of vegetation cover, the quantity of biomass production and the rate of SOM turnover (Hevia et al., 2003).

-4 It is estimated that there are approximately 25.3 million hectares (Dhyani et al., 2013) of 5 AFSs established across India, whereby the type of AFS established depends on the biophysical site conditions and the socioeconomic status of the owners.
-Despite this, 6 7 regional-scale studies evaluating the impacts the establishment these land-use types have on SOC stocks remain relatively scarce (Albrecht and Kandji, 2003; Mutuo et al., 2005, Saha 8 9 et al., 2010).
-Here in this study, we quantified SOC changes associated with the conversion of forest to agriculture and subsequently from agriculture to four different AFS types 10 (homegarden, coffee, coconut and mango).
-Our plots were established across southern India 11 12 in a broad range of biophysical conditions, ranging from semi-arid to humid climates and in 13 soils with low and high activity clays.
+It is estimated that there are approximately 25.3 million hectares (Dhyani et al., 2013) of AFSs established across India, whereby the type of AFS established depends on the biophysical site conditions and the socioeconomic status of the owners.
+Despite this, regional-scale studies evaluating the impacts the establishment these land-use types have on SOC stocks remain relatively scarce (Albrecht and Kandji, 2003; Mutuo et al., 2005; Saha et al., 2010).
+Here in this study, we quantified SOC changes associated with the conversion of forest to agriculture and subsequently from agriculture to four different AFS types (homegarden, coffee, coconut and mango).
+Our plots were established across southern India in a broad range of biophysical conditions, ranging from semi-arid to humid climates and in soils with low and high activity clays.
 The objectives of this study were as follows:

-- 14 (i) to quantify SOC stocks and changes to SOC stocks along a forest agriculture - AFS trajectory, and - 16 (ii) to determine the biophysical drivers regulating SOC stocks and its changes.
+- to quantify SOC stocks and SOC stocks changes along a forest agriculture AFS trajectory, and - 2. to determine the biophysical drivers regulating SOC stocks and its changes.

-17 2 Materials and methods
+2 Materials and methods

-18 2.1 Study area
+2.1 Study area

-The study was conducted across three states in Southern India (Kerala, Karnataka and Andhra Pradesh; Fig. 1), in an area that has a long-standing history of diverse agroforestrybased land-use practices.
+The study was conducted across three states in Southern India (Kerala, Karnataka and Andhra Pradesh; Fig. 1), in an area that has a long-standing history of diverse agroforestry-based land-use practices.
 The region has a tropical monsoon climate, with a rainy season from May to October and a distinct dry season from November to April.
-The mean annual precipitation (MAP) ranges from 627 to 3422 mm and mean annual temperature (MAT) ranges between 21.9°C in the highlands to 27.2°C at lower elevations (Hijmans et al., 2005).
+The mean annual precipitation (MAP) ranges from 627 to 3422 mm and mean annual temperature (MAT) ranges between 21.9 °C in the highlands to 27.2 °C at lower elevations (Hijmans et al., 2005).
 The soils were classified as Luvisols, Acrisols or Nitisols.

-26 2.2 Sampling design and site selection
+2.2 Sampling design and site selection